saurabh23kgp/Python-codes-for-Standard-Programming-Questions/Dynamic Programming Basic Questions/Intersecting Chords in a Circle/Logic.md

 Hence for any k:- ways(n)=ways(2k)ways(2n-2k-2)...(1)

 Now vary k from 0 to 2n-2 ( think why 2n-2 by putting 0 points to the right of right most point).
-Add every rhs accordingly to ways(n).
+Add every rhs in (1) accordingly to ways(n).
 You get your result :)